Skip to content

 Implied paid budget headroom shift Baseline Down 37%

 That last row is the one that gets founders fired.
-A 37 percent reduction in maximum allowable paid CPA is the difference between a paid program that pays back and one that runs into a wall in month four.
+A 37 percent cut to your maximum allowable paid CPA is the gap between a program that pays back and one that drives full speed into a wall in month four.

 The 2026 CAC Payback Model for AI SaaS